 This epic expedition had the trio running an average of 70kms a day without a single day of rest.
 National Geographic tracked the expedition by web, as well as the documentary film 'Running The Sahara', produced by Matt Damon and directed by Academy Award winner James Moll, was created in an effort to raise awareness for the drinking water crisis in North Africa.
 After witnessing and experiencing this water crisis in North Africa, Ray decided to leverage his future adventures to help raise awareness and funding for causes, like this one, that he supports and believes in.

 In 2007, Ray ran the three coastal trails of Canada back to back and virtually non-stop, for a total distance of 400 kms.
-The Akshayuk Pass on Baffin Island, East Coast Trail Newfoundland and West Coast Trail in British Columbia.
+Logistically a challenge as well, Ray ran The Akshayuk Pass on Baffin Island, East Coast Trail Newfoundland and West Coast Trail in British Columbia.

 Motivated by the Sahara run - Ray conceptualized the Canada ONExONE Run in May 2008.
 Along with a team of runners, Ray ran an average 80 kms per day in each of Canada's 13 Provinces and Territories in 13 days.
 School visits were arranged along the way, students participated and communities became engaged in many of the issues which ONExONE endeavors to address to help improve the wellbeing of the world's children.
 In Saskatoon alone, several thousand students and 27 schools were involved in school rallies and a city wide relay with Ray and the team.